scratchattack/site/README.md

 # ⚠ WARNING ⚠
 Github, please do not ban me.
 This is only for educational purposes.
-Trust 🙏🙏
+Trust 🙏🙏 Oh, and also thanks to Scratch for the icon.

 # Instructions
 To open application, please follow these steps: